Alsa2/g3/README.md

 ## Record of task

+PS: Don't look at my commit history, pushes were not made at the time I made the actual modifications

 | Task No | Planned Action                                          | Planned Outcome                                              | Time estimate            | Target completion date | Criterion |
 | ------- | ------------------------------------------------------- | ------------------------------------------------------------ | ------------------------ | ---------------------- | --------- |
 | 1       | Planning: First Meeting with client                     | Start collecting the context of the problem                  | 6 min                    | Feb 7                  | A         |